-Vacation leave may be taken in part or in full, but must be taken within the year following the year in which it is earned.
+Vacation leave may be granted in increments of half-day or more, unless the employee is using paid vacation days in conjunction with FMLA time.
+Vacation leave must be taken within a 12-month period.
 An employee who fails to use all of his/her vacation days during this period are subject to lose these days unless the Town Manager approves a 30-day extension.
 No compensation will be paid for vacation not used.